 Preliminary planning and design of a new South Campus Residence Hall was started in 2021.
 The new building will create much needed swing space for the housing rehabilitation and replacement program.
-The new 647 bed residence hall includes an adjoining 500-seat dining hall.
-Construction of the South Campus Residence Hall commenced in the Fall of 2022 with anticipated completion for the Fall of 2024.
+The new 647 bed residence hall includes an 500-seat dining adjoining Construction of the South Campus Residence Hall commenced in the Fall of 2022 with anticipated completion for the Fall of 2024.

 In Fall 2021, the University began planning the redevelopment of the current Mansfield Apartments complex circa 1940.
 The University's Campus Master Plan identified the Mansfield Apartments site as a primary location for a denser apartment-style development.
-Apartment-style housing is in high demand from students and the new complex would help satisfy the demand by providing 800-950 beds.
-In Fall 2022, abatement of the existing apartments began at the site.
+Apartment-style housing is in high demand from students and the new complex would help satisfy that demand.
+In Fall 2022, abatement and demolition of the existing apartments began at the site.
+The project is expected to be bid in the Winter 2023-2024.